V0X-DEI/V0X-DEI/README.md

 fandom iwc , k ? thx !!

+pfp by me guys hahahahah
+“LEN NO ONE CARES.”
+oh..? ok.. sorry.

 u can always c+h when im like.. rlly lonely.. all by myself.. but ask if im with my friends okay :) (dont c+h if i have like dni stuff like that in my name (unless super close friends/partner)